JumpSushi/CopilotStudentSonnet/README.md

 # copilot-chat student plan workaround

+MicroSlop probably changed something in the backend yesterday night - It dosen't work anymore

 GitHub [removed Claude Sonnet and Opus from the Student Plan on March 12, 2026](https://github.com/orgs/community/discussions/189268) to keep Copilot "free and accessible."
 This repo builds the extension from source with a setting that lets you pick your preferred Claude model when it's available in your token.

 ---